Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 The forward spin transport matrix depends on all parameters of the scattered proton trajectory before it enters the HRSL.
 Since the expected variation of $R$ within the acceptance of each data point is small, any anomalous dependence of the extracted $R$ on the reconstructed proton trajectory parameters is a signature of problems with the spin transport calculation.
 Conversely, the absence of anomalous dependence serves as a powerful data quality check.

 Figure \ref{fig:precessioncheck} shows the dependence of $R$ at $Q^2 = 4.8$ GeV$^2$, extracted using equation \eqref{weightedsum}, on all four proton trajectory parameters that enter the spin transport calculation.
-These include the trajectory angles $\theta_{tgt} = \tan^{-1} (dx/dz)$ and $\phi_{tgt} = \tan^{-1} (dy/dz)$ relative to the HRS optical axis, the vertex coordinate $y_{tgt}$, defined as the horizontal position of the intersection of the proton trajectory with the plane normal to the HRS optical axis containing the origin\footnote{Assuming that the HRSL points at the origin of Hall A, $y_{tgt}$ is related to the position $z_{vtx}$ of the interaction point along the beamline by $y_{tgt} = -z_{vtx} \left( \sin \Theta_p + \cos \Theta_p \tan \phi_{tgt} \right)$, where $\Theta_p$ is the HMS central angle (given as $\theta_p$ in Table \ref{kintable}).}, and $\delta \equiv 100 \times (p-p_0)/p_0$, the percentage deviation of the measured proton momentum from the HRS central momentum setting.
+These include the trajectory angles $\theta_{tgt} = \tan^{-1} (dx/dz)$ and $\phi_{tgt} = \tan^{-1} (dy/dz)$ relative to the HRS optical axis, the vertex coordinate $y_{tgt}$, defined as the horizontal position of the intersection of the proton trajectory with the plane normal to the HRS optical axis containing the origin\footnote{Assuming that the HRSL points at the origin of Hall A, $y_{tgt}$ is related to the position $z_{vtx}$ of the interaction point along the beamline by $y_{tgt} = -z_{vtx} \left( \sin \Theta_p + \cos \Theta_p \tan \phi_{tgt} \right)$, where $\Theta_p$ is the HRS central angle (given as $\theta_p$ in Table \ref{kintable}).}, and $\delta \equiv 100 \times (p-p_0)/p_0$, the percentage deviation of the measured proton momentum from the HRS central momentum setting.
 There is no evidence for a dependence of $R$ on any of the variables involved in the precession calculation, indicating the excellent quality of the COSY model.
+Linear and quadratic fits to the individual dependencies were also performed, and all non-constant terms included in the fits were found to be consistent with zero.